Groups

 True Selves is an open space to process, explore, and share stories about LGBTQIA experiences as a learner at UCSF.
 Explore your intersecting identities and honor the diversity of our community.
 Build resilience and empower one another.
 Hosted by the LGBTQ Resource Center and Student Mental Health and Wellbeing.

-For questions, please contact Dr. Anja Bircher at [email protected].
+For questions or to request a reasonable accommodation, please contact Dr. Anja Bircher at [email protected].